 - Faster bug fixing.
 Programmers tend to develop a gut instinct or intuition for where to look and how to break a problem down into smaller testable pieces that leads to finding the problem much much faster.

 - Forward planning.
 Spending more time upfront on architecture Vs Getting Things Done ™ prevents spaghetti code developing later.

 How do these add up in terms of overall performance?
-The study previously linked to found that in many fields including programming, 50% of the work is done by the top 10%.
-In other words, it’s often true that investing in more experienced developers can actually save money in the long run.
+The study previously linked to found that in many fields including programming, 50% of the work is done by just 10%.
+In other words, it’s possible that investing in more expensive, more experienced developers can actually save money in the long run.
 On the flip side, throwing several more junior developers at a problem does not get it done in the same amount of time, as Brooks said, 9 women can’t make a baby in 1 month.
 The ideal then is to create a balance, with the more senior developers able to delegate easier tasks, catch and fix major bugs quickly, mentor and raise the level of others to increase the productivity of the team as a whole.

-The client and anyone who acts as a stakeholder for them will get bored of hearing about refactoring this, or writing tests for that*.
+The client and anyone who acts as a stakeholder for them can get bored of hearing about refactoring this, or writing tests for that*.

 Forward movement is therefore defined as stuff you can see: features, screens, buttons.
-Stop.
+Hold on.
 Forward movement is equally fixing bugs, restructuring the foundations of code so that future features can be added in roughly the amount of time estimated without any nasty surprises.

-*Until the metaphorical shit hits the fan and everyone has to down tools for a week because you skipped the boring work and now something has fallen over.
+*Until the metaphorical #&@! hits the fan and everyone has to down tools and regroup because you skipped the boring work and now something has fallen over.
 Or more often future tasks have taken much longer to complete due to “cans of worms” being opened up in the code.